vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 And the one at epoch 40 was pretty well balanced as well.
 So if we need to test things out, the epoch 40 one is alright.
 Of course the best I found is still Swin-HViT at 89%, though I forget how it's per-class F1 was.
 If it was not equally spread, then this one might just be better.

+I looked through the authors' code, and got an idea of how they are doing things (surface level mostly, pretty complex setup).
+Then I researched and found mamba_ssm.
+It's a library with the major mamba related code ready using Pytorch itself.
+Looked through their example code and created an outline for how to implement VMamba with this.